luisdanieldlcg/whatsup/README.md

 |                  Recent Calls                   |                     Recent Calls Light                      |                   Receiving Calls                    |
 | :---------------------------------------------: | :---------------------------------------------------------: | :--------------------------------------------------: |
 | ![Recent Calls](assets/readme/recent_calls.png) | ![Recent Calls Light](assets/readme/recent_calls_light.png) | ![Receiving Calls](assets/readme/receiving_call.png) |

+## Getting Started

+To get started and run the app, you first need to create firebase project to set the required environment variables.

+- Create a `.env` file in the root of the project.
+- Copy the content of `.env.example` to `.env` and fill the required fields.

+I recommend using both firebase and flutterfire CLI tools to configure firebase: https://firebase.google.com/docs/flutter/setup

+After running `flutterfire configure`, a generated file `firebase_options.dart` will be created in the `lib` folder.
+This file will contain the required environment variables from your firebase project for the app to work.

+Once everything is set up, you can `flutter run` the app.
+If you don't get any exception while loading the app, you are good to go.

+### Firebase Configuration

+Before you can use any feature of the app, you need to configure the Firebase project.

+- **Authentication**: Enable Phone Authentication.
+  - **Important:** You need to add your (test) phone number and the verification code to the Firebase Console to be able to register and login with your phone number.
+- **Firestore Database**: Create a Firestore database and set the rules to allow read and write access to all users.
+- **Cloud Store**: Create a Cloud Store and set the rules to allow read and write access to all users.